teohxuen/website/content/report/final_report.md

 ![MOSFET Highlighted on The New PMB](pcbmosfet.png)
 ##### Figure 39: MOSFET Highlighted on The New PMB

 A test was conducted to compare the new MOSFET with the old MOSFET and its thermal conducting capabilities.
-The PMB is placed Within the enclosed battery hull with starting temperature of 28 Celsius.
+The PMB is placed within the enclosed battery hull with starting temperature of 28 degree Celsius.
 A continuous current draw of 40A was carried out for 10 minutes.
 A thermal camera was then used to measure the temperature of the PCB.

 ![Thermal Image of the New PMB](newpmbthermal.jpg)
 ##### Figure 40: Thermal Image of the New PMB after Load Test